-How do I use consumer research to affect change?
+How do I use consumer research to effect change?

-Regardless of the size or tenure of your firm’s research function, they all have the same question: How do I affect change in my company?
+Regardless of the size or tenure of your firm’s research function, they all have the same question: How do I effect change in my company?

 As a market research firm with over 40 years of industry experience, this struggle is one we face all the time — there is no value in our findings if we can’t show your company how to use them.
 To combat that disconnect, try holding activation sessions with your internal stakeholders.
 Identify what goals can be achieved with your findings.
 Then craft an experience that resonates with your stakeholders and solves their customers' problems.
 When they walk away from that session, they will know how to best act on your insights.